 What is the MACD Indicator?

 The Moving Average Convergence/Divergence (MACD) is an indicator that was developed by Gerald Appel in the 1970s.
 The indicator is found in most trading software like the MetaTrader in the oscillators category.

-When applied in a trading chart, the MACD is has two lines.
+When applied in a trading chart, this indicator has two lines.
 The first line is usually the signal line while the other one is the main line.
 In other platforms, the main line is usually seen as a histogram.